Design

 Elective Courses

-The MDes requires three electives: one technical elective, and at least one entrepreneurship or social practice elective from the approved lists of courses, shown below.
-The third elective may be either an additional elective from the approved list (technical, social practice, or entrepreneurship) or any 3 or 4 unit upper division or graduate level course offered at UC Berkeley, subject to enrollment availability.
-Students may submit petitions for alternate courses to the Executive Director.
+The MDes requires four electives, which must include at least one technical elective, one entrepreneurship or social practice elective from the approved lists of courses, shown below.
+The final two electives may be either additional electives from the approved list (technical, social practice, or entrepreneurship) or another 3 or 4 unit upper division or graduate level course offered at UC Berkeley, subject to enrollment availability.
+Students may submit petitions for new elective courses to the MDes Education Committee.

 Approved Technical Electives